 This schedule is intended to show information for 10 years.
-Since 2018 is the first year for this presentation, no other data, prior to 2018 is available.
-However, additional years will be included as they become available.
+Additional years will be included as they become available.

 Notes to Schedule:

 No assets are accumulated in a trust that meets the criteria in GASB Statement No. 75, paragraph 4, to pay other postemployment benefits (OPEB).